zchen92/zchen92.github.io/mathGame/README.md

 * Add sound to the game once the clock start counting.
 However, I did notice the timer itself was already anxiety inducing so the sound clips I chose made would have made the more frustrating.

-* Responsive design - I would want this to be a simple app game for an ipad/phone.
+* Responsive design - I would want this to be a simple app game for an tablet/smartphone.
 I was debating if I should add the submit button back onto the screen if the screen is touchable rather than playing with a keyboard.

 * Making a fifth screen that alternates between all four math operations.

+* Adding a fun pop up image when the user wins or loses instead of just an alert

 ## App Demo
 Please take a look at my project